estibenjack/olist-ecommerce-data-project/README.md

 - Which customer segments and regions generate the highest long-term value?
 - Which product categories and sellers create operational or customer satisfaction risks?

-The challenge was that the data was fragmented across 9 separate CSV files, contained inconsistencies, missing values and Portuguese product category names.
+The challenge was that the data was fragmented across 9 CSV files and contained inconsistencies, missing values and Portuguese product category names.

 My goal was to design and build an end-to-end analytics pipeline that transformed this raw operational data into a structured reporting layer capable of supporting executive decision-making.